 Enjoy Your Extra Time

-Odds are, you’ve got more time on your hands now — you’re hitting snooze less thanks to great sleep, you’re not spending as many nights out, and you’re not slowed down by hangovers.
+Odds are, you’ve got more time on your hands now that you’re not spending as many nights out or being slowed down by next-day hangovers.

 Bring A Friend Along